 The Audit Committee consists of three directors each of whom, in the judgment of the Board, is an "independent director" as defined in the listing standards for The Nasdaq Stock Market.
+For the fiscal year 2003, the members of the Audit Committee were Mary L. Campbell, Arthur F. Staubitz and Joseph A. Taylor, and the Audit Committee held seven meetings in the fiscal year 2003.
 The Audit Committee acts pursuant to a written charter that has been adopted by the Board of Directors.
-A copy of this charter is attached to this Proxy Statement as Appendix A.